ryansheehy0/Neo-C/Readme.md

 # Neo-C
-Neo-C is a programming language like C++, but has a consistent and pleasant to use syntax.
+Neo-C is a programming language like C++, but tries to have a consistent and pleasant to use syntax.
 It has relatively simple features and tries not to be overly complex.
-It compiles into C++, but isn't backwards compatible.
+It isn't backwards compatible C++.

 <img src="./neo_c_logo.svg" width=400>